 Nordantech uses a variety of methods to protect your data.
 All data is stored encrypted using AES-256 and transmitted over secure connections.
 We are proud to exceed applicable industry security standards with Falcon and are constantly working to improve the security, redundancy, stability, and performance of our service.
 Many of our security procedures are also described on this website.

 For the operation of Falcon, we exclusively use our own servers in the German data center (Frankfurt) of our provider Amazon Web Services.
 The data is stored encrypted using AES-256 within our own private cloud (VPC) and is not accessible to third parties.
-Additional servers within the EU are also used for the active connection between front- and backend.
+Additional servers within the EU are also used for the active connection between the front- and backend.
 A current overview of all subcontracting relationships can be found here.

 Who owns the data transmitted to Falcon?

 Does Nordantech retain my data after the end of its use?

 The default setting is that all data is stored as long as a Falcon hub exists.
 All test hubs are automatically deactivated after 30 days and released for deletion after another 3 months.
 For paid hubs, the situation is different after deactivation.
 These are archived for a period of 12 months for security reasons and only then released for final deletion.
 All data released for deletion (also via Falcon's trash function) will be permanently and irretrievably deleted after 3 months.
 If you wish an earlier manual deletion, please contact us.

 What export and security options are available to me?